ingchivas/RockyLinuxWSL2/README.md

 wsl --update
 ```

-Or search for the update in the this [link](https://www.catalog.update.microsoft.com/Search.aspx?q=WSL) and install it manually.
+Or search for the update on this [link](https://www.catalog.update.microsoft.com/Search.aspx?q=WSL) and install it manually.

 ## Installing Rocky Linux 8.5 in WSL2